opcode81/sensAI/README-dev.md

 4. If the build succeeded and you want to release this version,

-   * Create the release version:
+   * Set the release version and add the respective git tag:
      `bumpversion release --commit --tag`

+     (unless you want to publish the alpha version, in which case you need create the git tag manually.)

    * Push the new release:
      * `git push`
      * `git push --tags` (triggers PyPI release)

-   If it it did not succeed and you need to fix stuff,
+   If it did not succeed and you need to fix stuff,

    * Fix whatever you need to fix, adding commits
    * Create a new test build via